-5. Leases
+6. Leases

-The Organization has a lease for office space that was extended through July 31, 2027.
+The Organization has a lease for office space that expires on July 31, 2027.
 The lease agreement does not provide an implicit borrowing rate.
 Therefore, the Organization elected to apply a risk-free rate as of January 1, 2022, to derive an appropriate rate to discount remaining lease payments by class of underlying asset for the initial and subsequent measurement of lease liabilities.
-The Organization's used a risk-free rate of 1.04% with a remaining lease term of 1.6 years.
-Cash paid for rent during the years ended December 2023 and 2022 was \$520,035 and \$503,004 and expense of \$545,039 and \$488,890 was recorded, respectively, as rent expense in the statements of functional expenses.
+The Organization used a risk-free rate of 1.04%.
+The remaining lease term is 2.6 years.
+Expense of \$543,284 and \$545,039 was recorded as rent expense in the statements of functional expenses during the years ended December 2024 and 2023, respectively.